No Meat Diet For 30 Days As A Less Restrictive Short-Term Version Of A Vegetarian Diet

 There is a high possibility that you will lose weight if you stop eating meat while following a healthy diet and leading an active lifestyle (17).

 It is solely your choice whether to consume meat or not.
-If you want to experience the benefits of not eating meat or are considering becoming a vegetarian and want to try if that is your thing, you can try following a no meat diet for 30 days.
+If you want to experience the benefits of not eating meat or are considering becoming a vegetarian and want to try if that is your thing, you can try following a no-meat diet for 30 days.
 If you feel like meat plays a very important role in your diet, and you would like to keep eating meat, know that there is nothing wrong with that, but a balanced diet with a broad variety of food is always better.
-However, remember, that before making any modifications in your nutritional plan you should consult a dietitian.
+However, remember, that before making any modifications to your nutritional plan you should consult a dietitian.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!